 A team of 4 researchers — Todd Wehner (NCSU, Raleigh, NC), James McCreight (USDA-ARS, Salinas, CA), Roger Ellis and Mariana Jooste (PGRU-ARC, Pretoria, RSA) — collected cucurbit germplasm from the arid regions of the Republic of South Africa near Zimbabwe, Botswana, and Namibia.
 The trip was 4,213 km (2528 miles) in length.
-The first photograph shows seed collection from wild relatives of melon near the border with Zimbabwe (click on the photograph to see a larger version).
+The first photograph shows seed collection from wild relatives of melon near the border with Zimbabwe.

-The objective of the expedition was to collect land races and related species of melons (Cucumis melo and Citrullus lanatus) from areas that were remote and less developed.
-The primary center of diversity for watermelon is southwestern Africa, so the collections are expected to be valuable to plant breeders and others interested in preserving accessions of potential use to agriculture (Whitaker and Davis, 1962).
+The objective of the expedition was to collect land races and related species of melon and watermelon (Cucumis melo and Citrullus lanatus) from areas that were remote and less developed.
+The primary centers of diversity for watermelon are eastern and southern Africa, so the collections are expected to be valuable to plant breeders and others interested in preserving accessions of potential use to agriculture (Whitaker and Davis, 1962).
 The second photograph shows 3 of the 4 team members having lunch with the ranger (protective escort) in the Kalahari Desert near the border with Namibia.

 A team of 4 researchers (Todd Wehner, James McCreight, Bill Rhodes and Xingping Zhang) went to the People’s Republic of China to exchange cucurbit germplasm and tour institutes working in areas of mutual interest.
 The third photograph shows the team in a Mongolian-style restaurant in Beijing.

-The objectives of Team #8 were to exchange germplasm of cucumber, melon watermelon and luffa gourd between the People’s Republic of China and American researchers, to find common areas of research on cucurbit breeding, and to learn about research being done at the major cucurbit institutes in the People’s Republic of China.
-Luffa was not a major emphasis in either country, but information was gathered on that crop whenever it was available.
+The objectives of Team #8 were to exchange germplasm of cucumber, melon watermelon and gourd between the People’s Republic of China and the U.S., to find common areas of research on cucurbit breeding, and to learn about research being done at the major cucurbit institutes in the People’s Republic of China.
+Gourds are not a major emphasis in either country, but information was gathered where possible.